MikeHopley/ftl-ships-guide/stealth-b.md

 Consider the event reward.
 An Auto-assault guarding a [storage cache](https://ftl.fandom.com/wiki/Rebel_Automated_Ship_Near_Storage_Vessel) is worth more than one guarding a [sensor station](https://ftl.fandom.com/wiki/Rebel_Automated_Ship_Near_Sensor_Station), which is worth more than one [that’s deactivated](https://ftl.fandom.com/wiki/De-Activated_Rebel_Automated_Scout).

-Watch out for *Pirate* Mantis Scouts and Interceptors, because you can’t hit both shields and weapons.

 ## Basic combat

 Put the Zoltan on engines.
 They can steal power from cloaking.
 After cloaking-3, consider running your pilot into doors during the jump; this may stop boarders getting into weapons.